German power grids say coped well with solar eclipse

-Electrical transmission networks (TSOs) in Germany said they mastered a solar eclipse around midday on Thursday across northern Europe and related fall in solar power output without problems, having prepared for the event months in advance. read more
+FRANKFURT (Reuters) - Electrical transmission networks (TSOs) in Germany said they mastered a solar eclipse around midday on Thursday across northern Europe and related fall in solar power output without problems, having prepared for the event months in advance.

 “The nature phenomenon did not affect the security of the power supply in the network areas of the four transmission system operators 50Hertz, Amprion, TenneT and TransnetBW,” the four transmission grid operators said in a joint statement.